-For dog obsessed individuals like us, you can never learn enough about dogs.
-Below we look at what many consider to be the best of the best dog training books around.
+For dog obsessed individuals like us, you can never learn enough about dogs and the behaviour.
+Below, we look at what many consider to be the best of the best dog training books around.
 These are general dog training and behaviour titles, so they won’t necessarily directly teach you what to do about specific issues such as resource guarding or aggression.
 What they do offer, however, is an excellent foundation on which to build your understanding of canine learning and behaviour.
-For more specific reading, be sure to see our other recommended reading lists.
+For more specific issues, be sure to see our other recommended reading lists.

 Table of Contents

 - 2 Best dog training books